 For most people, it was hard to deal with being in a confined space and being told there was a bomb there.
 There was no escape.
 Nowhere to run.
 All anyone could do was sit there and hope on the inside while pretending everything was fine on the outside.
 Family members were talking to each other with a tone of panic.
 Everyone was looking out the windows.
 The jets were really close.

 There was no screaming or shouting, but you could tell people were.
 You can imagine the thoughts going through people's heads.
 There were couples, parents with their kids, groups of friends.
 It was a tough psychological battle for everyone.

-As I relive this—it's been about a week—my fear has turned into confusion and frustration.
+Now that I am talking about this, it has been about a week and my fear has turned into confusion and frustration.
 No one is talking about it and Singapore Airlines has not reached out to any of the passengers.
 I mean, they only told me I might have died on their plane.
 No big deal.